-Hardin-Simmons University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane; Decatur, Georgia 30033-4097; Phone 404.679.4501; website www.sacscoc.org) to award bachelor's, master's, and doctoral degrees.
+Hardin-Simmons University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Bachelor, Master and Doctoral degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Hardin-Simmons University.

 Inquiries addressed to the Southern Association of Colleges and Schools Commission on Colleges should relate only to the accreditation status of Hardin-Simmons University, and not to general admission information.
-All other inquiries about Hardin-Simmons University and its programs should be addressed to the offices of the university.
+All other inquiries about Hardin-Simmons University and its programs should be addressed to the offices of the University.